 FRP will help the system to maintain and use dispatchable capacity, as well as provide the market more transparent and less volatile price signals when undergoing forecasted ramp-constrained conditions.
 It will be procured and dispatched to meet five minute to five minute net forecast (load forecast minus VER forecast) changes plus uncertainty and will be modeled as a ramping capability constraint.

-The ISO will financially settle FRP in the day-ahead market (DAM), the fifteen-minute market (FMM), and the five-minute market (RTM), with rescission of payments applied to resources with UIE (uninstructed imbalance energy) or OA (operational adjustment) amounts, positive or negative, which are imposed on reserved FRP capacity awards.
+FRP will financially settle in the day-ahead market (DAM), the fifteen-minute market (FMM), and the five-minute market (RTM), with rescission of payments applied to resources with UIE (uninstructed imbalance energy) or OA (operational adjustment) amounts, positive or negative, which are imposed on reserved FRP capacity awards.
 Settlement and allocation of FRP costs will happen on a daily basis for forecasted movement portion and uncertainty award portion.
 At the end of the month, the uncertainty award allocation will be reversed and will be re-allocated based on the month’s net UIE or OA values.

 As no economic bids are applied to FRP, FRU/FRD awards will be exempt from grid management charges (GMC).
 Additionally, dispatchable resources will have their FRP awards and forecasted movement assessments - ignoring rescission settlement - included as part of daily RTM bid cost recovery calculations.